NorthernMagic/Ptera-Web-Guides/Windows Maintenance Guide.md

 Minecraft needs to be maintained regularly.
 This ensures you have an amazing experience without issues.
+We also recommend you keep Windows and all your other software such as drivers, up to date.

 ⚠ This guide is based off the Windows 10 Quickstart guide.
 Same process with forge or quilt mod loaders.